Tourism Ireland and partners woo business tourism sector in Brussels

-Tourism partners from around Ireland travelled to Brussels recently, to take part in a sales blitz of influential international associations and incentive agents organised by Tourism Ireland.
-Business tourism is the most lucrative form of tourism, offering significant economic benefits and, given that the headquarters of so many associations are based in Brussels, the city is an important source of association conference events for Ireland.
+Several tourism enterprises from the island of Ireland travelled to Brussels last week, to take part in a sales blitz organised by Tourism Ireland, targeting influential international associations and incentive agents based in the Belgian capital.
+Business tourism is the most lucrative form of tourism, offering significant economic benefits and, given that the headquarters of more than 2,000 associations are based in Brussels, the city is an important source of association conference events for Ireland.

-Tourism Ireland’s busy programme of activity to grow business tourism from Belgium and elsewhere across Europe this year includes a number of events, promotions and familiarisation visits, which are highlighting ease of access, the great facilities and good value rates available for meetings and conferences here and getting the island of Ireland known for excellence in business support.
+Tourism Ireland’s busy programme of activity to grow business tourism from Belgium and elsewhere across Europe this year has included a number of events, promotions and familiarisation visits – highlighting ease of access, the great facilities and good value rates available for meetings and conferences here and getting the island of Ireland known for excellence in business support.